Hellismannaleið - 3-day trek

 Tips

-55 km, 3 days (or ca. 82 km in 4 days if extended to Leirubakki)
+55 km, 3 days (or ca. 82 km in 4 days if extended to Leirubakki).
+It ends at Landmannalaugar, so you can keep walking Laugavegur all the way to Þórsmörk or Skógar.

 Where to sleep